Those in power after Independence were ashamed of their own culture: PM | Politics

 He also said that 6,000 km of new national highways were constructed in the last 10 years compared to 10,000 km till 2014.

-''This was not done earlier even when the prime minister was elected from Assam,'' Modi said without mentioning former PM Manmohan Singh by name who was a Rajya Sabha member from the state.
+''This was not done earlier even when the prime minister was elected from Assam,'' Modi said without naming former PM Manmohan Singh who was a Rajya Sabha member from the state.

-Noting that poor connectivity in the region where traveling from one district to another took hours in the past, he credited the BJP-led governments at the Center and the state for the all-round development.
+Noting that poor connectivity in the region where travelling from one district to another took hours in the past, he credited the BJP-led governments at the Center and the state for its all-round development.

 ''We have changed this.
 Numerous roads in the state are set to be upgraded under the South Asia Subregional Economic Cooperation, transforming the Northeast into a trade hub,'' he said.